PUBLISHED March 16th, 2019 05:00 am | UPDATED May 18th, 2020 03:14 pm

-Pasta Bar is the embodiment of Italy’s rich culture of food, and one of six carefully selected restaurants for Keong Saik’s new flexible living-concept, KēSa House, right next to the craft beer specialists at The Guild.
-The dimly-lit alcove seats an intimate number of people, thus reservations are highly recommended, with wraparound bar seats surrounding an open kitchen.
-So as we were introduced to the impressive selection of pasta (handmade daily, as is the bread), I was gawking at Chef Alessandro Giustetti, transfixed as he rolled out freshly made circles of dough.
+One of six carefully selected restaurants for Keong Saik Road‘s new flexible living-concept, KēSa House – right next to the craft beer specialists at The Guild – Italian restaurant Pasta Bar is the embodiment of the country’s rich food culture.
+The dimly-lit alcove seats an intimate number of people, with wraparound bar seats surrounding an open kitchen.
+As we were introduced to the impressive selection of pasta (handmade daily, as is the bread), I was gawking at Chef Alessandro Giustetti, transfixed as he rolled out freshly made circles of dough.

 Pop quiz: what’s the difference between a Bucatini and a Bavette?
 I’m not proud to admit I have gone 24 years with the misconception that shape is the only defining factor between pasta.
 But Genova-born Chef Alessandro enlightened me that, in fact, each type of noodle has their own distinct combination of flours, egg, water and salt, and he treats this like gospel in every dish he creates.